 Our Mission Statement

 King’s Speech and Learning Center has a team of specialized therapists and educators to meet the individual needs of their clients, we strive to hire the most dedicated and passionate professionals to support our mission to train speech, social, academic and life skills for success in the 21st Century.
-We have specialization in speech pathology, occupational therapy, music and speech therapy.

 “Wait Your Turn” was chosen to emphasize the importance of a give- and- take structures in order to balance interactions and strengthen social connections.
 Wait Your Turn, LLC incorporated this structures for all of its speech- language programming for both children and adults.

 As a result of our enormous response to such a functional treatment approach, it became necessary to expand in size, name, demographics, and scope of practice.
-As of September 1, 2011, Wait Your Turn, LLC moved to Simsbury, added a second location in New Britain, and changed its name to King’s Speech and Learning Center.
+As of September 1, 2011, Wait Your Turn, LLC moved to Simsbury, added a second location in New Britain (although now Cromwell), and changed its name to King’s Speech and Learning Center.
 Named after the award winning movie, the name reflects our goal to always keep our clients’ emotional side in mind, and our therapists’ coaching side in mind as we work together to achieve success.
 The name, “Wait Your Turn” will continue to live on as the name of our social communication program for pragmatic language disorders.

 Judith Rosenfield, M.A., CCC-SLP